lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 and

-.. cpp:function:: int PTESolverRhoURequiredScratchInBytes(const size_t nmat);
+.. cpp:function:: size_t PTESolverRhoURequiredScratchInBytes(const size_t nmat);

 give the size in bytes needed to be allocated per cell given a number of materials ``nmat``.
-Alternatively, there are a static member functions for each closure model that provides the same information
+Alternatively, there are a static member functions for each closure model that provides the same information:

 .. cpp:function:: size_t RequiredScratch(const size_t nmat);